Knowledge and Reality

 Incoming Study Abroad students must have already taken an introductory module in Philosophy at their home institution.

 1 x two-hour lecture each week followed by a one-hour discussion seminar at which issues covered in the lecture will be discussed.
-Week 8 is a Reading Week.
+All teaching events will be accessible to students on and off campus either face-to-face or remotely through online teaching.
+Week 8 is Reading Week.

 - Descartes, René; Ariew, Roger. (c2000) Philosophical essays and correspondence, Indianapolis: Hackett.